Treatment of Fixed Assets in Singapore

 - are expected to be used during more than one period

 Recognition of Fixed Assets

-A property, plant, or equipment shall be recognized as a fixed asset if the following conditions are satisfied
+A property, plant, or equipment shall be recognised as a fixed asset if the following conditions are satisfied:

-- it is probable that future economic benefits associated with the item will flow to the entity; and
+- there is a probability that future economic benefits associated with the item will flow to the entity

 - the cost of the item can be measured reliably

 The certainty of the future economic benefits arising from the fixed assets should be strongly established and such benefits should pass to the enterprise by its right of ownership of the assets.

 If an asset is acquired externally, the second criterion on accurate cost measurement can be easily met.
 However, if an asset is created internally, the cost of the same should be determined by adopting the prescribed measurement methods.
 The costs include initial costs of acquiring such item and any subsequent costs incurred for enhancing the economic value of such items.

 Do note that: